 Jacob A. Lutz III Award for Eminent Scholars

-Established in 2024, Jacob “Jake” A. Lutz III '78 established the Jacob A. Lutz III Awards for Eminent Scholars Endowment to fund the awards.
-The $1.15 million supports awarding four faculty members annually — one per disciplinary category — at $10,000 in unrestricted funds.
-Awardees are selected from faculty at the ranks of tenured associate professor and professor with at least three years of service at Virginia Tech.
+The $1.15 million endowment supports awards for four faculty members annually with $10,000 in unrestricted funds.
+Awardees are selected from faculty at the ranks of tenured professor and associate professor with at least three years of service at Virginia Tech.

-One scholar is honored for their long-term, substantive contributions to research and creative scholarship in one of the following four disciplinary categories:
+Four scholars are honored for their long-term, substantive contributions to research and creative scholarship in the following categories:

 - Science, Engineering, and Technology

-Sophia Economou, Zheng “Phil” Xiang, John Rossmeisl, and Markus Breitschmid were named the inaugural winners of the Jacob A. Lutz III Award for Eminent Scholars, during Virginia Tech’s annual research awards ceremony, “Celebrating Scholarly Excellence,” on Nov.
-6, 2024.
+Walid Saad, Joseph Eska and Robert Gourdie were named the 2025 winners of the Jacob A. Lutz III Award for Eminent Scholars, during Virginia Tech’s annual research awards ceremony, “Celebrating Scholarly Excellence,” on Nov.
+6, 2025.

 Nomination Information